coolya/action-pr-link/README.md

 # Modelix Diffs in Pull Requests

+**Modelix does not longer provide the functionality used by this action and the project has been archived.**

 Posts likes to the current diff of a pull request pointing to your modelix instance and updates the links on changes in the pull request.